CHAPTER 4.00 - CURRICULUM AND INSTRUCTION

 B. Maintain satisfactory conduct and, if a student is convicted of, or is found to have committed, a felony or a delinquent act which would have been a felony if committed by an adult, regardless of whether adjudication is withheld, the student's participation in interscholastic extracurricular activities is contingent upon established and published district school board policy.

-VI.
+VII.
 The Superintendent shall develop appropriate administrative procedures for the operation of the interscholastic athletics program.
 Such procedures should provide for the following safeguards:

 A. Prior to enrolling in the sport, each participant shall submit to a thorough physical examination as defined by Florida Statutes; and a parent/legal guardian shall report any past or current health problems along a physician's statement that any such problems have or are being treated and pose no threat to the student's participation.
 Physicals are valid for 365 days.